meta-fun/awesome-software-supply-chain-security/README.md

 ## Token Protect
 - [truffleHog](https://github.com/trufflesecurity/truffleHog) - Searches through git repositories for secrets, digging deep into commit history and branches.
 This is effective at finding secrets accidentally committed.
 - [external-secrets](https://github.com/external-secrets/external-secrets) - External Secrets Operator reads information from a third-party service like AWS Secrets Manager and automatically injects the values as Kubernetes Secrets.
+- [Gitleaks](https://github.com/zricethezav/gitleaks) - Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is an easy-to-use, all-in-one solution for detecting secrets, past or present, in your code.

 ## Software Bill of Materials
 - [SPDX](https://github.com/spdx) - SPDX is an open standard for communicating SBOM information, including provenance, license, security, and other related information.